barondandi/install-omv/README.md

 ### USB specific recommendations

 -   In motherboards with several Monitor ports, usually only one is enabled initially.
 Find it and connect the monitor to follow with installation.
 Later on this can be changed in the BIOS.
     > In my case it was one of the 2 HDMI provided.

-- Get inside the BIOS menu ans make sure that:
+-   Get inside the BIOS menu and make sure that:
     -   All the fans are working properly.
-Proper ventilation of the drives is a must ans the main reasons for drives failures are temperature and vibration.
+Proper ventilation of the drives is a must and the main reasons for drives failures are temperature and vibration.
         > In my case, the chassis fan was not working.
 I had to change the control mode from "Auto" to "PWM Mode".
     -   Disable the hardware that will not be used.
         > I disabled the audio and the WiFi
     -   Make sure S.M.A.R.T. is enabled for the hard drives.

 - During installation I was given the choice of using one of the two 1Gb Intel ethernet port, I219V or I211AT.
 As initially I was going to use one only, I selected the I219-V the other one goes over PCIE (that's what I read at least).